EpicUsaMan/assistant-bot-final-project/README.md

   - Returns: Phone numbers separated by semicolons or "No phones" message
   - Raises: `ValueError` if contact not found

-- `get_all_contacts() -> str` - Get all contacts as formatted string
+- `get_all_contacts(sort_by: ContactSortBy | None = None) -> str` - Get all contacts as formatted string
+  - Args: `sort_by` – optional sorting mode
-  - Returns: Formatted string with all contacts or "Address book is empty"
+  - Returns: Formatted string with all contacts or "No contacts in the address book."

 **Tag Management:**
 - `add_tag(name: str, tag: str) -> str`